Wondering whether your well water supply is hard or soft? Read this short guide to find out how to know.

 - The factors affecting the hardness of your water are the water source (groundwater vs surface water) and your local geology.

-- If your well water is hard, you may notice chalky white limescale on your water-using fixtures, a sticky feel on your skin after washing your hands, and spots on your dishes and glassware.
+- If your well water is hard, you may notice chalky white limescale on your water-using fixtures and appliances, a sticky feel on your skin after washing your hands, and spots on your dishes and glassware.

 - You can conduct a water hardness test to learn whether or not you have hard water.
 The best way to treat hard water is with a water softener.

 Well water is usually hard, but the hardness of your well water depends on where you live.
 You can check out this water hardness map to see the hardness of the water in different regions in the United States.

 Table of Contents

 🚱 Is Well Water Hard?